A see-saw scenario of an $A_4$ flavour symmetric standard model: See-saw mechanism for an -flavour symmetric standard model

 \subsection{$A_4$-flavour symmetric see-saw models}

 There are also three types of see-saw models for this case corresponding to the above-described type I, II and III see-saw models (for some versions, see, for example, \cite{Barry:2010zk,Felipe:2013vwa} and references therein).
 Now, each of the processes in Fig. \ref{ss1-3} becomes an effective process containing other (sub)processes.
 Let us consider an effective process, illustrated in Fig. \ref{A4-eff-mass}, corresponding to the type I see-saw one, where $N$ is a fermion iso-singlet (or a set of fermion iso-singlets).
-This process in turn represents, accordingly to the rule \eqref{tensor33}, a sum of four processes shown in Fig. \ref{A4-ss1}, where the field $N_T$, $N_S$, $N_{S'}$ and $N_{S''}$, which all are iso-singlets, transform under $A_4$ as a triplet, singlets $1$, $1^{'}$ and $1^{''}$, respectively.
+This process in turn represents, accordingly to the rule \eqref{tensor33}--Appendix, a sum of different sub-processes (see Fig. \ref{A4-ss1} below).
 We will see this model in more details next section.
 The type III model (i.e., the model corresponding to the type III see-saw model) has a similar structure, where the fermion iso-singlets $N$'s are replaced by fermion iso-triplets $\Sigma$'s being also a triplet and singlets $1$, $1^{'}$ and $1^{''}$ of $A_4$.

-\end{figure} The type II model is described by the effective process in Fig. \ref{A4-ss2-eff}, where $\Delta$ is a scalar iso-triplet (or a set of scalar iso-triplets).
-The latter process, based again on the rule \eqref{tensor33}, is broken down to four subsprocesses shown in Fig. \ref{A4-ss2}, where the scalar iso-triplets $\Delta$'s transform under $A_4$ as a triplet and three singlets $1$, $1^{'}$ and $1^{''}$.

-\end{figure} As said above, in the frameworks of the present paper we concentrate on the Type I see-saw model which will be investigated in more details in the next sections.